Vivicorp-AWS/cdk-lab-rds/README.md

 ## Todos

-1. Use environment variable to choose which RDS engine to be deployed.
-Options: MySQL, MariaDB, PostgreSQL
-2. Create another security group to be used on Glue Jobs to connect RDS
-  * Create a new inbound rule in RDS's security group, with settings:
-    * Type: MySQL (so the protocal and port range will sutomatically be assigned to TCP, 3389)
-    * Source: this security group
-3. Create a new inbound rule in RDS's security group, with settings:
-    * Type: MySQL (so the protocal and port range will sutomatically be assigned to TCP, 3389)
-    * Source: EC2's default security group
-4. Create a Lambda Function to preinstall the sample data
+1. Create a Lambda Function to preinstall the sample data